How to Write a Winning SMMA Entry

 Pair stats with customer or team quotes.
 For example, “Engagement grew 80% and Jenny said ‘I finally felt my voice was heard by the brand.’”

-Compare before and after: for instance, “Video completion rate went from 35% to 70%, and click-throughs increased by 120%.”
+Use clear before‑and‑after snapshots: for instance, “Video completion rate went from 35% to 70%, and click-throughs increased by 120%.”

 7. Show Your Creative Risk

-Briefly note what you learned and how you’ll use that next time.
+Share what you learned and how you’ll use that next time.

-8. Include Community and Values
+8. CELEBRATE Community and Values

 9. Show What Judges Are Looking For